We the Ghost: Reformation and new music (2018 - current)

 On June 29, 2018 the band released their third single of the year entitled "Such A Fool" via over 50 online platforms such as Apple Music, Spotify, SoundCloud, and more.
 The song was originally co-written by We The Ghost singer Beau Tyler and violinist Jocelyn Rowland shortly after the release of the "A Stereophonic Listening Experience" album but was never released due to the band's hiatus.

 On October 5, 2018, We The Ghost released "Love Ain't Enough", their fourth of the year once again to all online music outlets such as Apple Music, Spotify, SoundCloud and more.
 The song was written and produced by We The Ghost singer Beau Tyler in the summer of 2018 and was released very soon after.

 On July 8, 2019, a post was a made on the band's website explaining the reason for the band's delayed return to the stage.
 It had been revealed that We The Ghost had parted ways with founding member, Matt McHan, and was moving forward as a 4-piece band.
 The message, written by lead singer/songwriter Beau Tyler, stated the following:

-"So in 2018, we released 4 new songs through all of the streaming services out there.
-It was our first batch of songs since our 2016 album "A Stereophonic Listening Experience".
-While we loved getting back together again to make music with each other, we're even more excited to tell you this...WE ARE BACK!
-We're working on new songs and will be returning to the stage within the next few months!
-There will be some changes, which anyone who knows We The Ghost should always expect lol.
-Our ability to roll with the punches is really the only reason we've been able to stay around for this long (8 years... wow!).
-That being said, we are super sad to say that our best friend and co-founder Matt McHan as decided to step down from his post and focus on his life outside of music.
-While there were plenty of tears when we heard the news, we also know that the other 3 founding members Jocelyn Rowland Khalaf, Dain Samuelson, and myself are all still here and still have a passion for creating music together.
-As long as that passion and close bond is there, I'm not sure we will ever stop.
-While things might never be exactly the way that they were, we're are confident that we will once again be able to turn lemons into lemonade... or pizza... or chocolate milk.
-You know, something awesome.
-Now I want chocolate milk.
-That's all for now.
-We love you all and can't wait to see you soon.
-Stay tuned!
-Viva La Ghost, Beau Tyler We The Ghost".